eduardtibet/foponts/README.md

   /foponts-fonts *(in case you use AOP mode)*
 ```

-To use foponts project to generate `.pdf` file from your `.fo` file:
+To use foponts project to generate a `.pdf` file from your `.fo` file:

 1. Run FOP with the following command line (below shows how to generate a PDF from a project sample):